 With data trapped in silos, it’s impossible to get a unified, real-time view of business operations.
 Outdated data architecture makes it difficult to implement and benefit from these technologies, stalling a company’s innovation and growth.

 Built on outdated technology, Legacy Data Architecture is often slow, cumbersome, and prone to crashes.
 This inefficiency can impact employee productivity and customer satisfaction.
 Older systems often lack security protocols to protect against modern cyber threats.
-They also make it difficult for companies to comply with & migrate Legacy Data with evolving data privacy regulations like GDPR, leading to potential breaches, fines, and reputational damage.

-Risks Of Remaining with Legacy Systems Versus Benefits of Migrating to Microsoft data fabric
+Risks Of Remaining with Legacy Systems Versus Benefits of Migrating to Microsoft Data Fabric

 High maintenance costs: Old systems require costly upkeep, dedicated specialists in outdated technology, and frequent hardware replacements.